 The beginning of this section in the annual growth cycle the grapevine, is about six to eight weeks after that expulsion, The exact time of the year-specific temperature development that reached temperature sums depending on the location and the variety-specific growth under changing weather conditions.
-Constant warm temperatures with good water supply speed up the speed of shoot growth and thus the formation of the inflorescence (Latin inflorescence, depending on the country and region, also flowering, umbel, dotzen or Geschein) on the third to seventh drive node, Depending on zonalem climate, Microclimate and solar radiation, flowering takes place in the northern hemisphere from mid-May to late July (in Central Europe, the beginning according to old winegrowers rule on the 24th June = St. John's Day, plus or minus eight days), in the southern hemisphere from November to mid-December.
-In contrast to many other flowering plants, the single flowers of the vine are small, greenish-yellow and rather inconspicuous because of the absence of petals and flowers.
-From the single flowers form with the fruit ripeness the individual berries of the grape,
+Constant warm temperatures with good water supply speed up the speed of shoot growth and thus the formation of the inflorescence (Latin inflorescence, depending on the country and region, also flowering, umbel, dotzen or Geschein) on the third to seventh drive node, Depending on zonalem climate, Microclimate and solar radiation, flowering takes place in the northern hemisphere from mid-May to late July (in Central Europe the beginning according to old winegrowers rule on the 24th of June = St. John's Day, plus or minus eight days), in the southern hemisphere from November to mid-December.
+In contrast to many other flowering plants, the single flowers of the vine are small, greenish-yellow and rather inconspicuous because of the absence of petals and ash flowers.
+From the single flowers are formed with the fruit ripeness of the individual berries grape,

 In the pre-bloom stage, the longitudinal axis of the inflorescence first stretches, then the lateral branches spread with the still close-packed, closed single flowers.
 With increasing development, the single flowers dissolve from the flower bandage, swell and turn to the green-yellowish shortly before the actual beginning of flowering.
-The beginning of the flowering is set when, in dry, warm weather, the first perianth (perianthium), which has grown over to a flower cap, comes loose from the flower bottom.
-At lower humidity the flower toads are dropped by means of a sophisticated jumping mechanism, so that the honey-scented scars are exposed and the stamens can spread.
+The beginning of flowering is set when, in dry, warm weather, the first perianth (perianthium), which has grown over to become a flower cap, comes loose from the flower bottom.
+At lower humidity the flower toads are dropped by means of a sophisticated jumping mechanism, so that the honey scented scars are exposed and the stamens can spread.

 There are also varieties with functional though female Flowers in which the stamens have been reduced or are barren.
 That is often the case table grapes the case.
 But these are inevitably one pollination instructed why you earnings varies greatly depending on the flowering conditions and fertilization success.
 For seedless varieties like korinthiaki or Sultana the female reproductive organs are infertile.
 Without the seed growth stimulating the fruit growth, the berries remain small and atrophied, but they are suitable for the production of seedless Dry berries.
-Size growth of these seedless berries can be artificially induced by growth hormones ( gibberellins ).
+The growth in size of these seedless berries can be artificially induced by growth hormones ( gibberellins ).

 The wind is also involved in the pollen transmission to a certain extent, the seeds can fly several hundred meters.
 Likewise, the insects attracted by the flower scent transfer such as bees the pollen grains from one blossom to the other.
-In principle, however, the cultivated vine does not have to be cross-pollinated and, unlike many other plants and dioecious wild vines, it does not depend on the presence of fertilizing insects.
+In principle, however, the cultivated vine does not have to be cross-pollinated and, unlike many other plants and dioecious wild vines, it is not dependent on the presence of fertilizing insects.
 This is a great advantage and crucial for the profitability.
 No matter from where the pollen grains from the stamens reach the sticky scar, they stick there (pollination), germinate and form a pollen tube, which grows into the scar and the stylus to the (only) egg in the ovary to fertilize (fertilization).
-From this fertilized egg cell (zygote) arise later by the so-called meiosis (reduction division and recombination division) to five (rarely six) genetically different seed pits in the berry.
-The genetic difference of the nuclei results from a new compilation of parental chromosomes.
+From this fertilized egg cell (zygote) then arise later by the so-called meiosis (reduction division and recombination division) to five (rarely six) genetically different seed pits in the berry.
+The genetic difference of the nuclei results from a new composition of the parental chromosomes.

 Regarding fertilization process see also under flower bud and hermaphrodite flower, A list of grapevine relevant keywords is under grapevine contain.
 All aids, works and measures in the vineyard during the growth cycle can be found under the keyword Weingarten Care,